Chhatrish Ganda

 Chhatrish Ganda is a small village under Jamuria block of Asansol subdivision in Paschim Bardhaman district in the state of West Bengal, India.
 It is a suburb of Asansol.

 Geography

 The village is near Pandaveswar surrounded by "Open Cast Coal Mines".
-It is located in Burdwan district, in the State of West Bengal, India.
-Chhatrish Ganda is located on the south bank of Ajay River.
-The Asansol-Durgapur region is composed of undulating laterite region.
-This area lies between two mighty rivers – the Damodar and the Ajay.
+It is located in Paschim Bardhaman district, in the State of West Bengal, India.
+Chhatrish Ganda is located on the south bank of Ajay River.This area lies between two mighty rivers – the Damodar and the Ajay.
 They flow almost parallel to each other in the region.
 For ages the area was heavily forested and infested with plunderers and marauders.
-The discovery of coal led to industrialization of the area and most of the forests have been cleared.

 Economy

 Chhatrish Ganda is situated in the heart of Raniganj Coalfield, one of India's coal mining areas.

 Demographics

 As per 2011 census Chhatrish Ganda had a total population of 2951, of which 1547 are men and the female population comprises 1404.

 Education

 Chhatrish Ganda village has lower literacy rate compared to West Bengal.
 In 2011, literacy rate of Chhatrish Ganda village was 66.97% compared to 76.26% of West Bengal.
 In Chhatrish Ganda Male literacy stands at 77.51% while female literacy rate was 55.73%.

 Here are two Primary Schools one Bengali and one Hindi.
 There is two high schools also, one is Pandaveswar Sree Jaipuria High School which is situated in Kendra village is about 2 km east of Chhatrish Ganda and another is Nimsha Khottadih Alinagar High School which is situated in Khottadih village is about 4 km south of Chhatrish Ganda.